rutvikshah28/GoalTrack/README.md

 <h3 id="dPre" />

 ### __Prerequisites__
-* An IDE of your choice is needed to analyze and test the project. *[Android Studio](https://developer.android.com/studio, "Android Studio Download")* is highly recommended but other options include *[Visual Studio Code](https://code.visualstudio.com/, "Visual Studio Code Download")* if that is more familiar.
+* An IDE of your choice is needed to analyze and test the project. *[Android Studio](https://developer.android.com/studio "Android Studio Download")* is highly recommended but other options include *[Visual Studio Code](https://code.visualstudio.com/ "Visual Studio Code Download")* if that is more familiar.
 Although Visual Studio Code won't be a proper IDE, it is light weight and handy.
 If you feel comfortable with other tools, those can be used as well.

 * Knowledge about Kotlin is a must.
-You can learn about Kotlin from its *[documentation.](https://kotlinlang.org/docs/home.html, "Kotlin Documentation")*
+You can learn about Kotlin from its *[documentation.](https://kotlinlang.org/docs/home.html "Kotlin Documentation")*
 <h3 id="dIns" />

+### __Installation Instructions__

-* Knowledge about *[Java](https://docs.oracle.com/javase/7/docs/api/, "Java Documentation")* is always a plus since the underlying mechanisms of android work with java.
+* Knowledge about *[Java](https://docs.oracle.com/javase/7/docs/api/ "Java Documentation")* is always a plus since the underlying mechanisms of android work with java.

-* Knowledge about *[XML](https://www.w3.org/XML/, "XML Documentation")* is also required since Android deals with xml files a lot.
+* Knowledge about *[XML](https://www.w3.org/XML/ "XML Documentation")* is also required since Android deals with xml files a lot.
 * Conceptual knowledge about MVC architecture, Object-Oriented Programming and other android development fundamentals is a plus.
 * Knowledge about Github and Git is strongly recommended.
-There are numerous videos on youtube to explain the basics, a personal suggestion is *[this](https://youtu.be/SWYqp7iY_Tc, "Git and Github Crash Course")* one.
+There are numerous videos on youtube to explain the basics, a personal suggestion is *[this](https://youtu.be/SWYqp7iY_Tc "Git and Github Crash Course")* one.
 * Android SDK minimum version of 26 is required.
 An android device to run the application on is a plus with Android version 8.0 or higher.

 ### __Installation Instructions__